Thursday, March 26, 2009

 SSC #86 Long time no see!

 As I'm sure you're aware, I've not done the StraightShootinComputin article for a little while now.
 I feel I've covered most of the basics and some advanced topics.
 And while the computer industry may change fairly rapidly, for the needs of most of my readers, not enough changes to fill a weekly article.
-All of my past articles are still available at http://straightshootincomputin.blogspot.com, and will continue to be indefinitely.
+All of my past articles will still be available at http://straightshootincomputin.blogspot.com, and will continue to be indefinitely.

 Jeff Smith